wso2/docs-choreo-dev/en/docs/administer/create-api-subscription-plans.md

 # Create API Subscription Plans

 API subscription plans are essential to control and manage access to APIs.
-These plans define the rules and limitations on how clients can interact with APIs, ensuring efficient resources utilization and robust security.
+These plans define the rules and limitations on how clients can interact with APIs, ensuring efficient resource utilization and robust security.
 With the option to set rate limits and burst control, subscription plans allow API providers to manage traffic, prevent misuse, and offer tiered service levels.
 Organizations can implement subscription plans to provide varying levels of API access, accommodating different user needs and business models, while ensuring optimal performance and security.

 In Choreo, users with the administrator role can create, update, and delete subscription plans at the organization level.